Economy of the Ming dynasty: Recovery and development during the Hongwu era (1368–1398)

 According to official data, the cultivated area doubled between 1368 and 1381 to 3.6 million qing (20.9 million ha).
 The land tax revenue increased accordingly, reaching 20.9 million dan of grain in 1385 (1 dan was 107.4 liters), 31.6 million in 1390, and 32.8 million in 1393.
 The Emperor, satisfied with the state's income, therefore decided in 1393 that the newly cultivated land in the northern half of the empire would be exempt from land tax forever.
 In addition, the state received about 20 million dan of grain from soldier-peasants.
 Due to the surplus of grain, much of it went to waste as it could not be consumed and rotted in warehouses.
 This surplus also caused a decrease in grain prices, from 1 dan of grain for 1 liang of silver in 1376 to 10 dan for 1 liang in 1397; (Note: American historian Martin Heijdra presents a contrasting perspective: he argues that rice prices initially increased gradually until 1400, but then experienced a decline until 1430–1450.
 After this, prices slowly returned to their original level until 1500, and then remained stable until 1610.
 From 1610 onwards, prices rose significantly, reaching 3–4 times their initial level.) while wages remained high.
 (Note: If a landowner sent a tenant to perform labor duties on his behalf, the tenant would receive 2.5 dan of grain per month of work, equivalent to 6.3 kg of grain per day.)

 Chinese copper cash coins with the typical square hole in the middle.
 The coins were threaded onto strings by the thousand.

 Initially, the government rejected the use of paper money and continued to use copper coins and silver bullion; however, silver was scarce and copper was not readily available in sufficient quantities.
-As a result, the government was forced to turn to paper money, baochao banknotes.
+The government turned to paper money, namely baochao banknotes.
 These banknotes were not exchangeable for precious metals.
 In an attempt to support their circulation and purchasing power, the use of silver and copper coins in trade was prohibited, but they could still be used to pay taxes in an effort to withdraw them from circulation.
 (Note: The government also viewed the ban on foreign trade as necessary for restricting the supply of silver.)

 The emperors rewarded their loyal followers with paper money on a large scale, but they failed to anticipate the inflationary consequences of this policy.
 By 1425, the value of paper money had plummeted to only 1/40 to 1/70 of its face value.
 This had a significant impact on officials and soldiers who were paid with this currency.
 During the Hongwu (1368–1398) and Zhengtong (1435–1449) eras, the government attempted to control the influx of silver into the market in order to support the circulation of paper currency.
 However, this backfired and led to the rise of illegal and highly profitable silver mining, attracting a large number of individuals seeking to profit from it.